REQA: Coarse-to-fine Assessment of Image Quality to Alleviate the Range Effect: Proposed Method

-\subsection{Feedback Network for multi-scale distortion perception}
+\subsection{Feedback Network for Multi-scale Distortion Perception}

-Feedback Network (FN) is the core part of the proposed method which controls the feedback process to perceive image degradation from multi-scale distortion features continually.
-The whole network concludes three elements as feature extraction, time-domain iteration and space-domain integration.
-The detail of this module is shown in Fig.3.
+Feedback Network (FN) is the core part of the proposed method, which controls the feedback process to perceive image degradation from multi-scale distortion features continually.
+The whole network consists of three elements, including feature extraction, time-domain iteration, and space-domain integration.
+The detail of this module is shown in Fig. 3.